-When considering connectivity for monitors that you intend to use with Xbox Series X/S or PS5, you should be wary.
+You should be wary when considering connectivity for monitors that you intend to use with Xbox Series X/S or PS5.
 Typically a monitor from a reputed manufacturer would have enough HDMI and Display Ports, but it’s their version that you should keep an eye out for.

 In addition to these ports, you would do well with some USB 3.0 downstream and upstream ports as that would give the monitor excellent capabilities to be used on a standalone mode.

 Also, if the monitor comes with a Thunderbolt 3 or 4 port, that would be great.
 An all-around monitor would also have audio output ports through which you can connect headphones for discreet gaming.
 An abundance of connectivity ports would allow the monitor to be used for various purposes like connecting a desktop, a laptop, or even using it as a TV.